-The proposal was on public exhibition for a period of 28 days, in accordance with the requirements of the Planning Act 1999.
+The proposal was on public exhibition for a period of 28 days and was exhibited in accordance with the requirements of the Planning Act 1999.
 The exhibition closing date was 17 November 2023.

 6. SUBMISSIONS

 Below is a summary of the matters raised in the submissions, refer Attachments B1 - B22.